dougeby/IntuneDocs/intune/skycure-device-compliance-policy-create.md

     c.  **Medium**: The device is compliant if the threats found on the device are low or medium level.
 If high level threats are detected, the device is determined as non-compliant.

     d.  **High**: This is the least secure.
-This allows all threat levels, and uses Skycure mobile threat defense for reporting purposes only.
+This allows all threat levels, and uses Skycure Mobile Threat Defense for reporting purposes only.

 > [!IMPORTANT]
 > If you create conditional access policies for Office 365 or other services, this compliance evaluation is assessed and non-compliant devices are blocked from accessing those services until the threat is resolved.